fczuardi/app/docs/transpiled_README.md

 # WARNING:
-## Do not edit the files on this folder
+## Do not edit the files on the /transpiled folder

 The files in the directory ```/transpiled``` are generated, if you need to change something, find the correspondent file under the ```/src``` path.